 Every matter you just raised raises the spectrum of requiring a special counsel far beyond this.

-And then we go to our investigation of Andrew Weisman and Andrew Weissman lost tens of thousands of jobs, overturned 9-0 in the Supreme Court.
+And then we go to our investigation of Andrew Weissman, and Andrew Weissman lost tens of thousands of jobs, overturned 9-0 in the Supreme Court.

-Uh then four Merrill executives go to jail, but turns out they're innocent.
+Then four Merrill executives go to jail, but it turns out they're innocent.

 That was overturned by the Fifth Circuit.

-And meanwhile, four people go to jail, two die in jail in a hundred plus million dollar settlement.
+And meanwhile, four people go to jail, two die in jail, and a $100-plus million dollar settlement.

-And I'm looking at this team, Sarah, that was put together by Mueller, and I'm saying this these people don't have the best track record, and yet he's appointing the most aggressive, overly aggressive people that have, by the way, in all those cases withheld exculpatory evidence.
+And I'm looking at this team, Sarah, that was put together by Mueller, and I'm saying, these people don't have the best track record, and yet he's appointing the most aggressive, overly aggressive people that have, by the way, in all those cases, withheld exculpatory evidence.

 And that's what I was going to say.

-There is so much insurmountable evidence, insurmountable evidence regarding Hillary Clinton, regarding the FBI, those that were involved in it, Peter Strutt, Lisa Page, both still employed by the FBI, by the way.
+There is so much insurmountable evidence, insurmountable evidence regarding Hillary Clinton, regarding the FBI, those that were involved in it, Peter Strzok, Lisa Page, both still employed by the FBI, by the way.

-Um McCabe's involvement, Rabicki, FBI Barabicki uh is involvement in all this.
+McCabe's involvement, Rabiki, FBI Berubicki involvement in all this.

-But yeah, I I've got to let you all go, unfortunately.
+But yeah, I've got to let you all go, unfortunately.

 Yeah, go ahead.